-Why does a team video call feel so different from a faceto-face regroup?
+Why does a team video call feel so different from a face-to-face regroup?
 Why does even a one-on-one meeting feel different when it's the remote version?
 We think that, at least in part, it's because there are fewer opportunities to spontaneously connect.
-Those "drive-by" chats we used to have about weekend plans, sports, TV, or even something as mundane as the weather are all chances to connect on some level-and now those opportunities for casual conversation and relationship building are no longer there.
+Those "drive-by" chats we used to have about weekend plans, sports, movies, or even something as mundane as the weather are all chances to connect on some level-and now those opportunities for casual conversation and relationship building are no longer there.
 Managers can't see when someone's having a rough day and suggest a heart-to-heart over coffee or lunch.
 And you can't duck into a conference room to hash out a disagreement or share an idea with a peer.

-In September 2020, Wiley surveyed 2,500 business professionals to better understand the impact of the pandemic on organisations and culture.
+In September 2020, Wiley surveyed 2,500 business professionals to better understand the impact of the pandemic on organizations and culture.
 We found that working from home is new to many of us.
 In fact, only 22% of respondents worked from home at least part time before the pandemic, creating a steep learning curve for the majority who transitioned to working remotely almost overnight.
-At-home distractions add an additional layer of complexity, from noisy kids and unpredictable pets, to supermarket deliveries, the repair man, or the the neighbour's louder-than-you-remember lawnmower starting up a the worst possible moment.
+At-home distractions add an additional layer of complexity, from noisy kids and unpredictable pets, to grocery deliveries, the handyman, or the louder-thanyou-remember lawncare crew arriving at the worst possible moment.
 And it appears this virtual setup isn't going away anytime soon.
 As Forbes recently reported, 74% of CFOs intend to accommodate at least some employees working remotely for the foreseeable future.